espinielli/svg-flowline/README.md

 ##  Example

-Check out [this observable notebook](https://beta.observablehq.com/@ilyabo/mapping-airline-data-from-a-mapd-database/2) for usage example.
+Check out [this observable notebook](https://beta.observablehq.com/@ilyabo/mapping-airline-data-from-a-mapd-database/2) for a usage example.

 ## Usage with npm